jexxa-projects/MavenTemplate/README-CICD.md

   case of a rolling update, a new release is only deployed, if this method returns true within the defined period of time.
   If this call fails, the old version remains active.

-* **Handling of secrets:** In general, Jexxa provides dedicated properties to read credentials from a file as described [here](https://jexxa-projects.github.io/Jexxa/jexxa_reference.html#_secrets).
-This allows you to dynamically hand in credentials such as a keystore, or a password into a container as files.
-For local development, you can define some dummy secrets in [jexxa-test.properties](src/test) such as a self-signed certificate.
-For simplicity reason we define the remaining secrets directly in jexxa-application.properties which is not recommended for production use.